Prajwal-17/rendering-deepdive/README.md

 - `lazy loading` - instead of bundling the whole app into one file, instead we can lazy load large component on when they are used
 - `Suspense` - suspense just populate the UI with loading until the content arrives

+### Server Actions

+- Server Actions `use server` are async functions that on the server but are triggered by the user through a form or button.
+- Used to create, update or delete
+- under the hood it http req, but handled by nextjs

 ### Server Components

 **Server Components** are a new type of React component that **run and render EXCLUSIVELY on the server** - they never run on the client, never hydrate, and their code never gets sent to the browser.